Melissa Bank

 Melissa Susan Bank (October 11, 1960 – August 2, 2022) was an American author.
 She published two books—The Wonder Spot, a volume of short stories, and The Girls' Guide to Hunting and Fishing—and won the 1993 Nelson Algren Award for short fiction.
 She taught at Stony Brook University.

-Early life
+Early life and education

-Bank was born in Boston on October 11, 1960.
+Bank was born in Boston, on October 11, 1960.
 Her father, Arnold, was a neurologist who died during his late fifties of leukemia, a condition he concealed for almost ten years; her mother, Joan (Levine), worked as a teacher.
 Bank was raised in the Philadelphia suburb of Elkins Park, Pennsylvania.

 In 1982, she graduated from Hobart and William Smith Colleges with a bachelor's degree in American studies.
-She was then employed in publishing in New York, before obtaining a Master of Fine Arts in creative writing from Cornell University in 1987.
+She then worked in publishing in New York City, and obtained a Master of Fine Arts in creative writing from Cornell University in 1987.

 Career

 Bank published short stories and nonfiction in such publications as the Chicago Tribune, Ploughshares, Zoetrope, Cosmopolitan, Glamour, and Seventeen, as well as being broadcast on National Public Radio and the BBC.
 Her literary influences included Vladimir Nabokov, John Cheever, Billy Collins, and Grace Paley.
 She identified Janet Malcolm as her favorite non-fiction writer.
 Bank was conferred the Nelson Algren Literary Award in 1993 for her short story Mr. Wilson and Dennis the Menace.
 She also taught in the MFA program at Stony Brook Southampton.